 Fast, effortless and 100% online.

 There are almost 5.5 million buy-to-let properties in the UK.
 But this number is at risk from the rising popularity of short-term and holiday lets.
-Some news outlets warn that we could see a rental property crisis as a result.
+Could we see a rental property crisis as a result?

 Research carried out by ARLA Propertymark on UK landlords found that landlords of 230,000 properties in the UK (4% of the whole residential rental market) were “very likely” to switch to short-term lets.
 Those accounting for a further 470,000 properties (almost 9%) said that they were “fairly likely” to switch.